nuts-foundation/nuts-monitor/README.md

 ```

 ## Configuration
-The location of the config file can be set using e cmdline flag or environment variable:
+The location of the config file can be set using a cmdline flag or environment variable:

 ```shell
 ./monitor --configfile=./server.config.yaml